 Skip to main content

 Our application provides add-ins for Word, Outlook, and Excel to enhance productivity and streamline workflow.
 At times, you may encounter warnings related to these add-ins if their certificates are not recognized as trusted on your device.
-To mitigate this, we offer a “Verify Add-in Certificate State” tool that ensures these certificates are properly verified and trusted.
+To mitigate this, we offer an add-in certificate check that ensures these certificates are properly verified and trusted.
+In Draftable Legal 26.6 and later this tool is called Check add-in certificates and lives under Help & Troubleshooting in the Diagnostics section.
+In versions before 26.6 it was called Verify Add-in Certificate state and was found under the Troubleshooting tab in the Actions section.
+The tool works the same way in both versions.

-What does the “Verify Add-in Certificate State” button do?
+What does the certificate check do?

 1

-Certificate Check
+Certificate check

 Each add-in’s certificate is reviewed to verify its presence in your Trusted Publishers store.
 This store serves as an approved list, allowing Office to recognize trusted add-ins without security warnings.